ioanbadarinza/Facultate-Public/DS-PT/README.md

 For this project, you will have to work in **teams of two.**

-A. You will have to fill
+1. You will have to fill
 in [this document](https://docs.google.com/spreadsheets/d/1e5Pcr07PYe-L9X1skOxgqxUbduMZiNRkbmlQyvrf2P0/edit?gid=0#gid=0)
 with the required data as follows: